LyzandeR/tableHTML/README.md

 # Usage

-The package so far creates an easily CSS-ible HTML table without any CSS.
+The package creates an easily CSS-ible HTML tables which are compatible with R shiny.
 By typing on your console:

 ```R
 library(tableHTML)